 Nannerth Country Holidays, Rhayader

+This is a 200 acre organic and eco-friendly farm which is big on conservation.
 Say hello to Ava - a vintage circus and fair wagon.
-To keep her in tip top condition, she is not let out all year round, but there is other accommodation on site including a barn conversion and an old granary.
-You can even experience badger watching in the treehouse or explore the wood and wetlands around the farm.
+To keep her in tip top condition, she is not let out often, but there is other accommodation on site which includes a barn conversion, a loft and an old granary, all with hot tubs.
+There are plenty of things to do on the farm including badger watching in the treehouse, experiencing lambing live and exploring the wood and wetlands around the farm.

 Straw Cottage, Llandrindod Wells